Duckens Nazon: International career

 Nazon earned his first cap for the Haiti national team on 5 March 2014 against Kosovo (draw 0–0).

 In the 2015 Gold Cup, Nazon scored the only two goals for Haiti in the group stage, helping his team get second place and advancing to the knockout stage.

 On 10 September 2018, in a competitive game against Sint Maarten, he scored five goals, a record for Haiti.
-On 9 September 2025, he scored three goals in the second half of a game against Costa Rica, earning a point in the last round of qualifiers to the 2026 World Cup.
+On 9 September 2025, he scored three goals in the second half of a game against Costa Rica, earning a point in the second match of the last round of qualifiers to the 2026 World Cup.
+He made his World Cup debut as a substitute in the third group-stage match against Morocco.